across the world

 Stephen, Director of Cheltenham Tax Accountants

-2020 is a huge year for accountants.
+This is a huge year for accountants.
 So much of the industry focus in recent years has been around ‘tech’.
 Xero, Quickbooks Online, Chaser, Futrli, Receipt Bank, and the likes have taken center stage.
-2020 is the year that accountants take back the momentum and put all of their powers into building better client relationships.
+This is the year that accountants take back the momentum and put all of their powers into building better client relationships.

 It is so tempting to jump on the latest accounting trend around technology.
 Humans, by their very nature love the shiny new object in front of them.
 I have been guilty of this personally in my small accounting firm.
 What’s next?
 What new feature is Xero releasing in Q1?
 How can the Receipt Bank make my business better?

 It is time for us to put our client relationships center stage.
-2020 is about client service.
+Ths year is about client service.

 This is the year we roll back the accounting industry into the 90s.
 Technology is essential; however, it is purely an enabler to better client service.
 This can be from improved efficiency, more communication channels, or as a tool to understand your clients’ business better.
 The old fashion meeting has been a thing of the past in some ‘modern’ accounting practices.